 - 1. If you will work with real GNSS receivers, select the vendors of receivers.
 Do the following: - for the Use Base corrections: select the Base receiver and Rover receiver from the list in the Base and Rover fields. - for the Beacon, SBAS/Autonomous and CDGPS corrections: select the Rover receiver from the list in the Rover fields. - 2.
 If you will work without receivers, select the Simulation Mode check box.
 You can set the simulation parameters in the Simulation Setup dialog. - 3.
+Select the Post Processing check box to store a raw data file (.tps) for the base and/or the rover receivers. - 4.
 Click Next.
 The wizard will open the corresponding screen to create the Real Time DGPS/NMEA configuration.

-Note: For SBAS/Autonomous corrections you can select Generic NMEA in the Manufacturer dropdown selection list.
-For this manufacturer you cannot set the Simulation mode.
+Note: For SBAS/Autonomous corrections you can select Generic NMEA in the Manufacturer drop-down selection list.
+For this manufacturer you cannot set the Simulation mode and store a raw data file (.tps) for the rover receivers.